rsacramento/arc-plugin-tables-local-indexes/README.md

 @tables-local-indexes
 accounts
-  email **String # Sort key is required! projection keys # only project base table partition key and index sort key (in this example that would be accountID and email) name byEmail
+  email **String # Sort key is required! projection keys # only project base table's partition key and index' sort key (in this example that would be accountID and email) name byEmail

 accounts
-  accountID *String # Partition key is the same as the main table, but it is optional created **String # Sort key is required! projection updated lastAccessed # only project base table partition key and index sort key plus the updated and lastAccessed attributes
+  accountID *String # Partition key is the same as the main table, but it is optional created **String # Sort key is required! projection updated lastAccessed # only project base table's partition key and index' sort key, plus the updated and lastAccessed attributes
 ```

 [tables]: tables